 -

-Page API version: Select the API version the page will be built on.
+If desired, select Page API version and select the API version the page will be built on.

 Note:The API version selected at page creation determines the features available to the page.
 You may only use the components associated with a page's API version.
 Also: